borgbackup/borg/docs/internals.rst

   described above

 The resulting msgpack_ is then encoded using base64 and written to the key file, wrapped using the standard ``textwrap`` module with a header.
-The header is a single line with the string ``ATTIC_KEY``, a space and a hexadecimal representation of the repository id.
+The header is a single line with a MAGIC string, a space and a hexadecimal representation of the repository id.